 Experience

 Dr Alexandre CAMPANELLI studied and completed his Medical Degree and doctoral thesis from the University of Geneva.
 He trained in dermatology at the Geneva University Hospitals (Swiss board Certified) where he worked as Chief resident and then as a Consultant.
 He has developed an in-depth training in dermatological and interventional surgery with teaching activities in these fields.
 He also taught at the pre- and post-graduated level (medical students and residents).
 Since 2009, he has been in private practice and is licensed by Clinique La Colline and Clinique Générale Beaulieu.
 He is co-founder of the Dermatologie La Colline center and chairman of the Geneva Dermatologists Association.
-He is a board member of the Working Group for Dermatology of the Swiss Society of Dermatology.
+He is a board member of the Working Group for Dermatology of the Swiss Society of Dermatology and board member of the Stopskincancer.ch association.
 He is the author of several scientific publications, regularly gives lectures and teaches at the Geneva School of Health Sciences.

 Diplomas